Best Kilimanjaro Route (2026)

 2026 Route Comparison Table

 Route Days (Rec.)
-Scenery Crowds Success Difficulty
+Scenery Crowds Success Overall Feel

-Lemosho 8 Days Excellent Medium 95% Moderate
+Lemosho 8 Days Excellent Moderate ~95% Well-paced, balanced, and immersive

 Who Should You Climb With?